 Farm Plans are used by the Subdistrict to identify which Subdistrict Member owns and/or manages Subdistrict Lands and Wells.
 Information recorded in the Farm Plan is utilized during the Subdistrict's fee calculation process to direct where the Annual Service and User Fees should be allocated.
 Requests for updates to Farm Plans will be mailed to each Owner and/or Manager of a Farm Plan on record with the Subdistrict on an annual basis.
-Further definition of the Farm Plan and the process to update it is included in the Rules and Regulations for Subdistrict No. 3.
+Further definition of the Farm Plan and the process to update it is included in the Rules and Regulations for Subdistrict No. 6.

-8.1.2 Submittal of Groundwater Withdrawals from Wells Not Required To Be Metered
+8.1.2 Submittal of Groundwater Withdrawals From Wells Not Required To Be Metered

-Any Subdistrict Member who owns and/or manages a Subdistrict or Contract Well that is not required to be metered under the State's Measurement Rules must have an alternative measurement method approved by the Subdistrict before any groundwater withdrawals occur.
-Any Subdistrict Well groundwater withdrawals for the prior Water Administration Year that are being measured by a Subdistrict-approved method must be submitted to the Subdistrict each year.
-The process for securing a Subdistrict-approved method to measure these types of wells is defined in the Rules and Regulations for Subdistrict No. 3.
+Any Subdistrict Member who owns and/or manages a Subdistrict or Contract Well that is not required to be metered under the State's Measurement Rules must have an alternative method of measurement approved by the Subdistrict and the State before any groundwater withdrawals occur.
+Any Subdistrict Well groundwater withdrawals for the prior Water Administration Year that are being measured by an alternative method of measurement must be submitted to the Subdistrict each year.
+The process for securing an alternative method of measurement for these types of wells will be defined in the Rules and Regulations for Subdistrict No. 6.